Plains spadefoot toad: Behavior

-Tadpole "nests" can bee seen in most xeric amphibians, and are well described in the fossil record, such as at the St. George Dinosaur Discovery site.
+Tadpole "nests" can be seen in most xeric amphibians, and are well described in the fossil record, such as at the St. George Dinosaur Discovery site.
 The shallow depressions are a form of "vortex feeding" used to stir up debris for feeding.
 It is also theorized that the depressions formed could allow a lengthened hydroperiod to increase growth size.

 Sensory modalities

 Both tadpoles and adults have many senses.
 Studies support a theory that olfactory sense is important to tadpoles of this species.
 Adult breeding frogs detect breeding ponds by using auditory cues from other frog calls to gauge distance, size of pool, likelihood of predators and numbers as well as breeding condition of other frogs.
 Sources say frogs use low frequency sound of rain as a cue to emerge from aestivation.
 While olfactory cues are considered a secondary emergence stimulus, there is evidence in other anurans that the smell of emergent plant growth can also guide frogs to breeding sites, specifically pond weed species.
 Persistent emergent behaviour has been observed personally when a piece of moss was placed in an enclosure of two captive Spea bombifrons.

 Anuran tadpoles almost always have evidence of neuromasts arranged in lateral lines, although these only exist in adults of fully aquatic species, of which there are surprisingly few.
 There is poor research on how tadpoles use this sensory input during development.

 Frog hearing is unique in that the lungs act as amplifiers for the hearing.
 Their columella-operculum complex has been theorized as a method they can use to detect earthquakes.

 Frogs have a unique form of green rods in their retinas which is theorized to help them see at very low light levels.